Hair Loss After Bariatric Surgery

 - Treat yourself to a new do.
 Pay a visit to your hair stylist.
 A hair cut or trim will remove the “dead ends” and make your hair appear fuller and healthier.

-Remember, hair loss after bariatric surgery is temporary!
-You should be proud of yourself for taking this significant step toward a healthier life.
-Reach out to other patients, nutritionists and your surgeons for continued support through your weight loss journey.
+Remember, hair loss after bariatric surgery is temporary.
+Reach out to your surgeon, nutritionists and NJBC staff for continued support through your weight loss journey.